MIT-LCP/mimic-code-paper/main.md

 ## Concepts

 The concepts currently available in the repository focus on those which are most broadly applicable to research questions in critical care.
 For example, severity of illness scores are frequently required to adjust for potential confounding.
 Concepts are coded in a modular fashion to reduce redundancy in code and allow for extension.
 An example of the modular nature of the code is shown in Figure [?].
+Here, a set of severity of illness scores are shown with their dependency on various clinical concepts.
+Each clinical concept is modular, and can easily be isolated and utilized on its own, which could occur if for example the researcher is only interested in mechanical ventilation.

 <!-- TODO: Figure of blocks showing dependency of various code on other code